 80/20 Deferred Payment Initiative

-The residential properties included in the initiative have been released on a phased basis, with the most recent launch occurring in March 2013.
-The properties, predominantly three and four bedroom semi-detached houses, vary in price range from €95,000 to €410,000 and are located in 13 counties across Ireland.
+The residential properties included in the initiative were released on a phased basis from May 2012 to June 2013.
+The properties, predominantly three and four bedroom semi-detached houses are located in 33 developments in 13 counties across Ireland.

 In January 2014 NAMA announced that the 80:20 Deferred Payment Initiative would close to new entrants with effect from 31 May 2014.
 This decision was made on the basis that the initiative had achieved its objective of generating sales activity and facilitating greater price discovery, with feedback from purchasers indicating that fear of falling house prices was no longer a significant factor.

 Purchasers who already bought houses in the scheme, together with those who contracted to buy a qualifying property before the end of May 2014, continue to benefit from the initiative.

 In total, 67% of the properties included in the initiative since its inception have been sold.
 By June 2014, this amounted to the sale of 278 properties with a total sales value of €55.5m.
 Of those transactions, approximately 40% of the purchasers had availed of the initiative through one of the participating mortgage providers.

 For further information please refer to the FAQs